Sidroco-Holdings-Ltd/NANCY_Explainable_AI_Toolbox/README.md

 *Note: The model uses a confidence threshold of 0.2 for binary classification, meaning a sample is classified as "Outage Risk" when the probability exceeds 20%.*

+## LLM-Powered Analysis Component

+This component leverages a Large Language Model (LLM) to analyze SHAP values produced by an explainable AI component.
+It aids in understanding why the classifier has made specific predictions by providing explanations in a beginner-friendly manner.

+### Overview

+The `LLM-Powered-Analysis` module utilizes a pre-trained LLM to interpret the importance of various features in predicting network outages.
+By inputting SHAP values, the model generates comprehensive explanations that help users grasp the underlying reasons for classifications without delving into complex metrics.

+### Installation

+1. **Navigate to the LLM-Powered-Analysis Directory:**
+    ```bash
+    cd LLM-Powered-Analysis
+    ```

+2. **Install Required Packages:**
+    ```bash
+    pip install -r requirements.env
+    ```

+### Usage
+Go to the `main.py` file change the given SHAP values to the ones you want to analyze and run the `main.py` script to start the analysis.

 ## Nancy Dashboard

 NANCY Dashboard for XAI, a multi-app project is using Next.js 14 app routing and Tailwind CSS, built with PNPM.
 Follow the instructions below to set up and customize your dashboard!